IssaAboudi/CPP_Notes/src/Variables.md

 ### Next lets talk about `float`s and `double`s
 Floats and doubles contain decimal values (both positive and negative).
 You declare them very similarly to how you declare integers.
-My general rule of always initializing your variables when you declare them comes into play here:
+My general rule of always initializing your variables when you declare them comes into play here too:
 ```c++
 float x = 2.5; //declare and initialize a float to the value 2.5;
 double y = 2.5; //declare and initialize a double to the value 2.5;
 ```
-the above two lines look identical.
+The above two lines look identical.
 So why are there two?
 The answer comes down to precision.
 A float is about half the size of a double, meaning that the float can't store as large of numbers as a double can.
 To prove this to you, I will run the following:
 ```c++